ghacks Technology News

 Firefox View Dependencies

-Randy was commenting on today’s article about using several Firefox profiles pointing out that he would love a list of the security add-ons that I was using in my secure profile.
 One of those is called View Dependencies.
 You have to understand that loading a website is not like downloading one file to your computer.
 A website can be broken into several files that are all downloaded separately.

-It’s mostly images and scripting files like stylesheets that are downloaded.
 Now for security purposes I want to know where the files are loaded from.
-Say I connect to my bank’s website and take a look at the downloaded files only to see that some scripts are loaded from a Chinese server.
-Should I be worried about that ?
+Say I connect to my bank's website and take a look at the downloaded files only to see that some scripts are loaded from a server not located in the country.
+Should I be worried about that?
 Hell yeah I should.
-A rule of thumb is that files should only be downloaded from the website it is serving the files, at least when it comes to commercial or financial websites.
+A rule of thumb is that files should only be downloaded from the website that is serving the files, at least when it comes to commercial or financial websites.

 It does not really matter if a blog loads images from Flickr for example.
 It still could be that the server the files are loaded from belong to the same company but I would not take that risk.
 I would immediately call them and ask for an explanation and stop whatever I was doing.